 Our program is a 12-month postgraduate curriculum that offers training opportunities in acute care, clinical services, medication safety, and pharmacy management and leadership.
 PGY1 residents take on the role of clinical pharmacists and provide care to patients in a variety of settings under the guidance of skilled preceptors.

 Over the course of twelve months, the residents will develop expert skills and competency in providing pharmaceutical care to a variety of patient populations.
-Residents will develop proficiency in several patient care areas including general medicine, cardiology, neurology, stroke, three specialized intensive care units, oncology, sterile product compounding, outpatient infusion services, emergency medicine, geriatrics and rehabilitation.
+Residents will develop proficiency in several patient care areas including internal medicine, cardiology, neurology, stroke, critical care, cardiothoracic surgery, oncology, sterile compounding, outpatient infusion services, and emergency medicine.
 The program also places an emphasis on management and medication safety.

 One of the major strengths of our program is the number of instructors with several years of experience in various clinical specialties (e.g. oncology, critical care, internal medicine, cardiology and surgery).
 Residents will grow exponentially in their clinical skills and provision of complete pharmaceutical care.